 Knowledge-based curriculum and teaching approaches

-We have recently adapted our approach to the teaching of foundation subjects at Friar’s Grove.
-We have introduced the use of Knowledge Organisers to ensure that children have a secure understanding of the knowledge that they need to understand by the end of each unit.
 Teachers regularly lead children in retrieval practice activities so that children are able to embed their learning and build a bank of knowledge.
-As this knowledge grows, teachers introduce activities that enable children to practice what they have learnt and apply their learning.
+As this knowledge grows, teachers introduce activities that enable children to practise what they have learnt and apply their learning.
 At the end of each unit, children complete an independent assessment activity to enable the teacher to gain a clear view of the knowledge that the child has learned and how well they have mastered that knowledge (i.e. how well they can apply it on their own terms).
 Examples of independent assessment activities include: